TV & Radio

-Mr Key earlier said the government is to review subsidies to lure big television productions to new Zealand on the back of the Hobbit.
+The Government is to review subsidies to lure big television productions to New Zealand, on the back of the Hobbit.

 As it stands a television production must spend $15 million, or more, to qualify for a 15 per cent rebate.
 Such a spend would require three or four episodes to be filmed here.

 “The Government is having a bit of a look at the offering that we have,” Key said.

 “Whether the television subsidy is fit for purpose.”

 Such work has already paid dividends around films, as there were two Hobbit sequels underway and director James Cameron was making two sequels to his film Avatar in Wellington.

 Key said both Sir Peter and Cameron had spoken in New Zealand’s favour to Hollywood executives in Los Angeles in a bid to bring more large scale productions here.